 Sound engineers combine technical knowledge with creativity and an excellent ear to produce high quality live or recorded sound

-In a live context, your role could involve setting up and testing sound equipment, conducting sound checks and combining signals from the various instruments and microphones to make a mix for the audience and performers to listen to.
+- In a live context: you may be involved in setting up and testing sound equipment, conducting sound checks and combining signals from the various instruments and microphones to make a mix for the audience and performers to listen to.

-As a front-of-house live sound engineer, you're responsible for audience satisfaction, ensuring that every member of the audience can hear the show and that the sound is balanced and controlled in a specified way.
+- In front-of-house (live): you'll be responsible for audience satisfaction, ensuring that every member of the audience can hear the show and that the sound is balanced and controlled in a specified way.
 This may involve adding sound effects.
 Monitor engineers also work in live sound and mix the sound that performers will hear through a stage monitor system.

 Sound engineers may also be known by other titles, such as audio engineer, recording engineer, mastering engineer or audio technology executive.

 It's usual to specialise in one area of sound engineering, such as:

 - live events - such as sports games or ceremonies, music concerts, weddings, graduation ceremonies

 - studio - recording for commercial music, film, TV, radio, advertising, gaming and interactive media purposes